Introduction

 cover class, and the total area.
 Here we’ll first use

-the sum total area for all riparian and managed wetland subclasses.
+the sum total area for all riparian and wetland subclasses.
 This

 function also supports options to mask out portions of the raster and/or